PacktPublishing/Visualforce-Development-Cookbook-2e/Readme.md

 ##Instructions and Navigation
 This is the code repository for [Visualforce Development Cookbook](https://www.packtpub.com/application-development/visualforce-development-cookbook-%E2%80%93-second-edition), published by Packt.
 All you need is a web browser with internet connection to use this book and codes/instruction within.
+The code samples can be added to your Salesforce instance in one of two ways:

+<b>Cut and Paste</b>
+Simply paste the body of the file into the online code editor, as detailed in the recipe instructions.

+<b>Force.com IDE</b>
+If you are using the Force.com IDE (Eclipse Plugin) you can install all of the pages and classes in one go.
+Copy the files from the pages and classes folders to the respective pages and classes folder under the src folder of your Salesforce project.
+Right click the src folder of your Salesforce project and select Refresh from the context menu.
+This will update the server with the newly added files.

+Please see the README files in the individual chapters for specific instructions.

 ##Description
 Visualforce Development Cookbook provides solutions to a variety of challenges faced by Salesforce developers